Xaba73/Barbershop/README.md

 # Barbershop
-Learning project of  Barbershop "Borodinski"
+Educational project of  Barbershop "Borodinski" published for my friends